Wyoming Rent Increase & Notice Rules: How Much Warning a Landlord Must Give

 Is there rent control anywhere in Wyoming?

 No. Wyoming has no statewide rent control or rent stabilization, and its cities and counties (including Cheyenne, Casper, and Laramie) have not adopted local rent-control ordinances.
-There is no legal cap on how much rent can be raised once proper notice is given.
+There is no legal cap on how much rent can be raised.

 Can my landlord raise the rent in the middle of my fixed-term lease?

 Generally no. A fixed-term lease locks in the rent for the whole term unless the lease itself includes a clause allowing a mid-term increase.
-The landlord can raise the rent for a renewal once the current term ends.
+The landlord can propose a higher rent for a renewal once the term ends - and under W.S.
+34-2-129, that renewal takes a new signed written agreement.

 Which court handles Wyoming rent and eviction disputes?